SinghDilraj/FroggerGame/README.md

 ## Instructions

 1) Open the index.html file.
-2) Go through the instruction on how to play the game.
+2) Go through the instructions on how to play the game.
 3) Enjoy.